 Research

 Our interrelated lines of research contribute to theories in cognition, development, and education.
-We investigate factors that impact student learning, learning environments, and educators' experiences.
-This includes students' self-regulated learning and metacognitive processes in human memory and concept formation.
-We are also invested in evaluating how these processes function for learners across a lifetime.
+We investigate factors that impact learning complex STEM or health information, retention of knowledge, and knowledge revision.
+This involves investigating self-regulated learning and metacognitive processes in human memory and concept formation.
+We are also invested in evaluating how these processes function for different kinds of learners and across a lifetime.
 Below are examples of recent publications in each of these lines of work (see the Publications tab for a full list of papers).

 Tauber, S. K., Witherby, A. E., Dunlosky, J., Rawson, K. A., Putnam, A. L., & Roediger, H. L. (2018).
 Does covert retrieval benefit learning of key-term definitions?
 Journal of Applied Research in Memory and Cognition, 7, 106-115.
 [PDF]